cognominal/svelte/Lush.md

 A purely textual susy is called a vanilla susy.
 The original susy of a given language is called its legacy susy.
-An input susy is a vanilla susy not designed for legibility but as a reminder of how to yse strungs
+An input susy is a vanilla susy not designed for legibility but as a reminder of how to use stunts.

 AST as a reference representation (a2r2) will allow to track modifications at a fine granularity by tracking an AST node over time.
 Such a fine tracking is impossible with line based diff.
 Grit, a new tool, based on [git](https://en.wikipedia.org/wiki/Git) will support a2r2 with line based diff when a2r2 is not available or as a backup when a2r2 is buggy.

-As a consequence of a2r2,
-avscode extension adapted from [codetour](https://github.com/microsoft/codetour) will stay in sync as the code change.
+As a consequence of a2r2, avscode extension adapted from [codetour](https://github.com/microsoft/codetour) will stay in sync as the code change.

 ## leste as a show case

-As a show case, leste is a rich susy for [svelte](https://svelte.dev/docs/svelte/overview) legacy susy that do away with cumbersome mustache notations.
+As a show case, leste is a rich susy for [svelte](https://svelte.dev/docs/svelte/overview) legacy susy that do away with cumbersome mustache notations which have become the norm in reactive template languages.

-### prototyping lest
+### Prototyping leste

-#### read only leste
+#### Read only leste

 We prototype leste by unparsing AST generated from svelte code.
 We create a modified [svelte.dev](https://svelte.dev/) site to show case leste.